Verifiable affirmative action in centralized school admissions: Related Choice Rules in the Literature

-\cite{abdulkadirog2023market} characterize the class of reserves-and-quotas choice rules in a school choice model with type-specific reserves and quotas (upper bounds).
-Among this class, they recommend the \textbf{regular rule}, as it minimizes priority violations and selects the priority rank-maximal set of applicants.
-They argue that focusing on the regular rule is without loss of generality, as the outcome of any other choice rule in the class can be replicated by the regular rule by simply increasing the quotas of reserved seats.
+\cite{abdulkadiroglu2025market} characterize the class of reserves-and-quotas choice rules in a school choice model with type-specific lower and upper bounds.
+Within this class, they recommend the \textit{regular rule}, which minimizes priority violations and selects the priority rank-maximal set of applicants.\footnote{The regular rule is also characterized by \cite{imamura2025meritocracy} through a different approach.} They argue that focusing on the regular rule is without loss of generality, since the outcome of any rule in the class can be replicated by the regular rule by simply increasing the lower bounds (reserve quotas).

-The regular rule coincides with $\C^{SimRO}$ in the absence of type-specific quotas. \citeauthor{abdulkadirog2023market}'s approach to defining their rules is similar to ours in defining $\C^{SimOR}$.
-Both involve dividing each school into subschools and running an artificial DA procedure.
-However, unlike our approach, which is motivated by a mechanism used in China that explicitly divides each school into two subschools, \citeauthor{abdulkadirog2023market} introduce type-specific subschools and allow students to apply to all subschools in the artificial DA procedure.
-When all students first apply to their own type's subschool, the order in which they apply to the other subschools becomes irrelevant, and the resulting rule is the regular rule.
-In contrast, $\C^{SimOR}$ is equivalent to requiring all students to first apply to the open subschool, then to their own type's subschool, and only then to other subschools.
-Example \ref{example:SimOR with type maximal rule} below shows that their characterization of the regular rule does not symmetrically apply to $\C^{SimOR}$.
-Specifically, $\C^{SimOR}$ is neither priority violation-maximal nor priority rank-minimal within their class of choice rules when ignoring type-specific quotas.
+In the absence of type-specific upper bounds, the regular rule coincides with $\C^{SimRO}$.
+The construction of $\C^{SimOR}$ is similar in spirit to that of the regular rule: both divide each school into subschools and run DA in an artificial economy.
+The difference lies in how subschools are constructed and how students are assigned to subschools. \cite{abdulkadiroglu2025market} introduce type-specific subschools and allow students to apply to all subschools in any order.
+When all students first apply to their own type's subschool, the order of their remaining applications becomes irrelevant and the outcome is the regular rule.
+In our construction, motivated by real-world mechanisms used in China (Section \ref{section:SimFlex}), each school is divided only into two subschools.
+When all students first apply to the open subschool and then to the reserve subschool, the outcome is $\C^{SimOR}$.
+Example~\ref{example:SimOR with type maximal rule} shows that $\C^{SimOR}$ is neither priority violation-maximal nor priority rank-minimal within \citeauthor{abdulkadiroglu2025market}'s class of choice rules, so their characterization of the regular rule does not apply symmetrically to $\C^{SimOR}$.